 Following this, Kane is sent back to his own timeline.
 Not much was heard from Kane after that until it became known that he was drafted into the newly revived Weapon X program.
 He was upgraded and became a loyal soldier for the program, becoming the team's hitman (going by the same name as the organization for a time).
 He was able to harness powers from any of his teammates thanks to his upgrades.
 It is still unknown why Kane joined the group, and even if it was on his own free will.
 This seemed not to be the case when his former teammate Cable led a resistance movement to shut down the Weapon X program.
 At first, Kane attacks Cable.
 It is however then that he shuts down Kane's mind in the middle of a battle with the Undergrounds.
 After that his mind is rebooted, which brings his mind back to its normal state.
 Shocked by what he has done, and seeing his former teammates (including Cable) being attacked by the robots of Madison Jeffries, Kane absorbs all of the robot-technology, and then all of the technology of Weapon X, which apparently kills him.

 Kane has many abilities stemming from his cybernetic restructuring.
-They can be detached at the shoulder, or instead fire his hand in projectile form, and maintain control as it is separated from his body.
-They can also fire plasma, wire-guided tasers and release a retractable energy shield.
+He possess metahuman strength (@ 2 ton carrying capacity) stamina and durability, as well as enhanced reflexes.
+His cybernetic arms can be detached at the shoulder, or he can instead fire his hand in projectile form, and maintain control as it is separated from his body.
+His arms can also fire plasma, wire-guided tasers and release a retractable energy shield.
 For camouflage purposes, the arms (which normally appear in metallic form) can transform into a synthetic-organic material to appear human.
+His eyesight and hearing have also been enhanced by his cybernetics to boost his tracking abilities.

 Most recently, Kane gained the ability to duplicate the powers and abilities of any Weapon X member, when Weapon X upgraded his cybernetic material.